-Imagine being able to build and use a robotic device without the need for expensive, specialist kit or skills.
+Imagine being able to build and use a robotic device without the need for an expensive, specialist kit or skills.
 That is the vision that researchers from the University of Bristol have turned into reality, creating a lightweight, affordable and simple solution for everyday users.

-While multiple robotic arm devices already exist, most are heavy, expensive and outside the reach of individuals who lack the expertise to use them.
+While multiple robotic arm devices already exist, most are heavy, expensive, and outside the reach of individuals who lack the expertise to use them.

-Mantis, designed by experts in human-computer interaction from Bristol’s world-renowned team of engineers, is the first system of its kind that enables light, affordable and accessible haptic force feedback.
+Mantis, designed by experts in human-computer interaction from Bristol’s world-renowned team of engineers, is the first system of its kind that enables light, affordable, and accessible haptic force feedback.

 Human beings have five senses, but electronic devices communicate with us using predominantly just two: sight and hearing.
 Haptic feedback (often shortened to just haptics) changes this by simulating the sense of touch.
 Not only can you touch a computer or other device, but the computer can touch you back.
 A force feedback is a particular kind that can provide force.